tundish/blathnaid/blathnaid/book/chapters.rst

 Kicked out
 ----------

-A four-man team from his bodyguard rushed forward and grabbed at Jack.
+A four-man team from his bodyguard rushed forward and made a grab for Jack.
 Two of them pushed through the crowd in advance of their captive.
 They carried him as far as the next street corner, threw him down, and beat him.